 Users can delete or remove items in the following ways.
 Choose the way that works best for your app.

 - In an action bar, users can open the action menu.
 Place the Delete action at the bottom of the menu.
-You can use this approach when users are in a content view (like reading an email, looking at a picture, or viewing the details for a contact).
+You can use this approach when users are in a content view (such as reading an email, looking at a photo, or viewing the details for a contact).

 - Users tap an Edit button to act on a lot of data at one time.